GeauxWeisbeck4/logseq-graph-instance-tpad/pages/Searching Operations and Efficiency.md

 		- ### Use cases
 			- Binary search is great for large and sorted data sets.
 Linear search is good for small unsorted data sets -
+	- ## Time Complexity
+		- ### Worst Case Linear Search `O(n)`
+			- If the element we are looking for is at the very end of our data set, we must go through each and every element so the time complexity is O(n)
+		- ### Best Case Linear Search  `O(1)`
+			- When our element is the very first element in our list, we return it so we get O(1) time complexity
+		- It is important to remember that the time complexity for linear search depends on the distribution of the data set.
+If it is closer to the beginning, our time complexity is more around O(1).
+If it is evenly distributed, our time complexity is closer to `O(n/2)`
+	-